Netxpre/odin-recipes/README.md

 # odin-recipes
-This project will show donut recipes in the HTML files.
+This project will show recipes in the HTML files.

 Credits

-Recipes from allrecipes.com
+Recipes come from allrecipes.com